KaisenAmin/c_std/README.md

 # Compile every module library (no executables)
 cmake --build build --target modules

-# Build a single example, then run it from the project root
-cmake --build build --target json_example ./build/bin/json_example

-# Build every example at once
-cmake --build build --target examples
 ```

-> Run the example binaries from the **project root** (e.g. `./build/bin/csv_example`)
-> so that examples which read data files under `./sources/` can find them.

 ### Choosing a compiler (GCC / Clang / MSVC)